 TCM: What are the benefits of the InvisiBrake versus Roadmaster’s other braking systems — the Even Brake, BrakeMaster, and 9700?

 Bob: Our other supplemental braking systems are extremely reliable and work just as well as the InvisiBrake, but they’re not invisible and need to be set up and removed for use.
 The InvisiBrake is our new supplemental braking system and its key advantages are that it’s out of sight and that it doesn’t have to be set up or removed.

 TCM: Why does someone need a supplemental braking system?

 Bob: Safety is the most important reason.
 You can’t wish momentum away and towing a car behind a truck and camper without brakes will dramatically increase your stopping distance in an emergency situation.
 The difference between a close call and an accident is usually a matter of a few feet.
-At freeway speeds Invisibrake will allow your combination to do a panic stop around seventy-five feet sooner.
+At freeway speeds the Roadmaster Invisibrake will allow your combination to do a panic stop around seventy-five feet sooner.

 If you talk to somebody and tell them to put 3,000 pounds of bricks behind their truck, people understand why there’s a law that says you need to have a braking system.
 But, a car doesn’t seem to weigh 3,000 pounds in people’s minds.
 Another consideration is that taking some of the burden away from your truck’s brakes will make them last longer.